holochain/holochain/docs/specs/src/hwp_2_overview.md

 ledger exists.
 It is always
 distributed, either as the Source Chain of Actions taken by a single agent, or broken into parts and stored after validation by other participating Agents in the system.
+An Agent may elect to take responsibility for validating and storing the entire contents of the Ledger, but as Holochain is an eventually consistent system, their copy can never be said to be canonical.

 #### The Ledger as Local State: Source Chain